 The Irish Pub, Nepal

-The Irish Pub is a landmark in Namche Bazaar, a Khumbu village known as the gateway to the Himalayas.
+The Irish Pub is a landmark in Namche Bazaar, a Khumbu village in Nepal known as the gateway to the Himalayas.
 At its lowest point, the village has an elevation of 11,386 feet/ 3,440 meters, making this the world’s highest Irish pub.
 Popular with those looking to acclimatize to high altitude before attempting an Everest climb, the pub is adorned with international flags and a sign that reads “There are no strangers here, only friends that haven’t met”.
 This sentiment is apt, as the pub is well-known for its mountaineering camaraderie.
 Opt for a pint of Guinness by the fireplace, or for traditional Sherpa beverages including the millet-based alcohol tongba.
 From the bar stock to the pool table, everything in the bar arrived there via yak train or on the backs of Nepalese porters.

 02 of 07